-STAGE 2 – CONTINENTAL PHASE BEGINS
+STAGE 2 – CONTINENTAL PHASE

 The Working Document has been compiled from Synod submissions from around the world from bishops’ conferences, the Eastern Catholic Churches, religious orders, Vatican dicasteries, and other Catholic organisations.
 Some 30 theologians, pastoral workers and bishops gathered from 22 September to 2 October at Frascati near Rome to draft the working document for the continental phase of the Synod.
 The document is referred to as the Document for the Continental Stage (DCS).
 It brings together the syntheses submitted by Bishops Conferences, religious orders, Catholic organizations, movements, dicasteries and others.
 The Synod Office received 112 submissions from the 114 Bishops Conferences in the world which is unprecedented.